-As you roll up your sleeves to tackle your company’s emissions, buying offsets is likely to be one of many tools in your strategy.
+As you roll up your sleeves to tackle your company’s carbon emissions, buying offsets is likely to be one of many tools in your strategy.
 But what is offsetting exactly?
 Do offsets work?
 And why do experts disagree about them?
-This carbon offsets guide is your quick primer.
+This guide explains how to buy carbon offsets that are credible and have a positive impact.

 Carbon Offsets Overview